davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/configuration-externalized.md

 Example 4.
-Spring Boot `application.properties` for Spring Session using {pivotal-gemfire-name} as the (HTTP) session state caching provider
+Spring Boot `application.properties` for Spring Session using VMware GemFire as the (HTTP) session state caching provider